AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 * species/form preservation;
 * secure battle handoff;
 * and local sprite resolution.
-* additional full KANTO overworld.
+* additional Kanto & Hoenn regions.

 The project contains the recovered map image set used by the reconstructed exploration runtime.